sc137/line_delete/README.md

 # Line Delete

 Deletes, in reverse order, lines from file1 as specified in file2.
+The script will show you how many lines in the original file, the updated file, and what the difference is.

-This comes up a bunch when working with banner.
+(This comes up a bunch when working with banner.)

 **Please make sure your line endings do NOT contain CR (convert to UNIX line endings)**